Clastify logo

 3. Remove 3d electrons next.

-4. Relate the number of electrons removed to the oxidation state of the ion.
+4. Link the number of electrons removed to the oxidation state of the ion.

 Complex ions and ligands

 A complex ion is an ion with a central metal ion bonded to surrounding ligands by coordinate bonds.
 A ligand is an ion or molecule that donates a lone pair of electrons to a central metal ion.
-A coordinate bond is a covalent bond where the same atom donates both bonding electrons.
+A coordinate bond is a covalent bond where both bonding electrons come from the same atom.

-Transition metal ions form complex ions because they can accept lone pairs from ligands such as H₂O, NH₃, Cl⁻ or CN⁻.
-The detailed reaction between ligands and transition metal ions is covered elsewhere.
-For this topic, the key idea is simpler: ligand bonding changes the energies of the d orbitals.
+Transition metal ions can form complex ions because they accept lone pairs from ligands such as H2OH_2O, NH3NH_3, ClCl^- or CNCN^-.
+The detailed reactions between ligands and transition metal ions are covered elsewhere.
+For this topic, the key idea is that ligand bonding changes the energies of the d orbitals.

 Image